siudeks/tech-spikes/app-events-with-azure-service-bus/README.md

 5. Time to clean up:
 6. Stop applications
 7. Delete created Azure Event Hub if you don't want to reuse it (removing event hub => costs saving)

+## Conclusions
+Azure Service Bus Topic does not fit our needs.
+It does not distribute data for all listener, but it allows to add virtual queues (named: subscriptions) per topic what makes the whole idea useless from lightway spreating

 Interesting is Azure examples are based on annotations which is considered as [legacy approach] )